How to Use Your SIM for Cellular Data in Windows 11

 How do I add cellular to 🪟 Windows 11?

-To add cellular data to Windows 11, first insert a physical SIM card into your device’s SIM slot or ensure your eSIM is already set up with your mobile provider.
-Then, navigate to Settings > Network & internet > Cellular and follow the prompts to connect to your mobile network.
+Insert a physical SIM card into the device slot or verify that the eSIM configuration is complete with the mobile provider.
+Navigate to Settings > Network & internet > Cellular to establish the connection.

 How to fix cellular option is missing on 🪟 Windows 11?